jundellagbo/optimize-youtube-video/README.md

 ## Tips
 * Do not lazyload above the fold thumbnails
 * For WP Rocket or LazyLoad plugin - disable "Replace Youtube videos by thumbnail" in Lazyload Tab
+* Disable lazyload thumbnails in above-the-fold content to improve LCP

 ## Maintainer
 * [Jundell Agbo](https://profiles.wordpress.org/jundellagbo/)